 The Accord Today

-Today, over 200 brands and retailers have signed the Accord, including three of the world’s four largest fashion retailers—H&M, Inditex and UNIQLO.
-Together, these brands source from more than 1,600 factories, which collectively employ over two million workers.
+Nearly 200 brands and retailers signed the 2018 Accord, which extended the original agreement for an additional three years.
+Signatory brands included three of the world’s four largest fashion retailers—H&M, Inditex, and UNIQLO.
+Together, these brands source from more than 1,600 factories in Bangladesh, which collectively employ over two million workers.

-Inspections at these factories uncovered close to 100,000 safety violations, ranging from structural damage to unsafe fire escape routes.
-To date, 50,000 of these violations have been corrected.
+Inspections at these factories uncovered close to 130,000 safety violations, ranging from structural damage to unsafe fire escape routes.
+To date, the large majority of these safety hazards have been eliminated.

 The WRC continues to play a critical role in implementing and enforcing the Accord.
-As a witness signatory on the Accord Steering Committee, the WRC Executive Director, Scott Nova, works with the Steering Committee members to ensure the principles of the Accord are being fully executed and that inspections and repairs are taking place in a timely fashion.
+As a witness signatory on the Accord Steering Committee, the WRC works with the Steering Committee members to ensure the principles of the Accord are being fully executed and that inspections and repairs are taking place in a timely fashion.